MontiCore/montiarc/tooling/plugin/Readme.md

     * `montiarcSymbolElements` for the main source set and `sourceSetNameMontiarcSymbolElements` for others:\
       Contains the jar of the montiarc models (represented by .arcsym files) that is added to the default publication set.
 By default, this configuration is only added for the main source set.
-  * Models declared in the main source set are available in the test source sets, too.
+  * Models declared in the main source set are also available in the test source sets.

 ---
 ### Fixing problems: